 Every day at work I would take my Segway on my regular rounds in the Utilidor.
 I would plan my route to run into Captain Jack Sparrow coming off of stage in Adventureland!
 It was a Pirates life for me!

 But my favorite memory is the opportunity to redesign the look and feel of a Cast Celebration and my empowering Manager indulging whatever crazy and elaborate idea I wanted to come up with.
-I decided to theme the party with Pirates and she even arranged for me to go on the ride before the park opened!
+I decided to theme the party with Pirates and she even arranged for me to go walk the ride before the park opened!
 I was able to photograph whatever I wanted to use as elements in my designs!
 If you are a Disney nerd you know how incredible this opportunity is.
 The rides are designed to be seen from the perspective of the audience only.
 And people don't get to just walk through them unescorted with a camera.
-I still remember getting on my stomach and crawling through a hole to get into the sandy breach where the ghost pirate ship eternally sales.
+I still remember getting on my stomach and crawling through a hole to get into the sandy beach where the ghost pirate ship eternally sales.
 It is only from the prospective of being on set do you notice the stairs are too narrow to walk up and doors are too thin to even squeeze through.
 All scenes are created with forced perspective for an audience in the dark.
 Here are some photos of that day.
 A day I will never forget.
 As you can tell, many are not from the perspective of the boats and the lights in the room are fully on.

 The Pirates of the Caribbean means so much to me.
 I can't wait for the 2017 D23 Expo to see the Walt Disney Archives' Pirates of the Caribbean exhibit AND to see my work in the Disney Design Challenge!
 I am one of the 23 finalists.
 CLICK HERE to see what I created!